 Highlights.
-Many American consumers (41%) are willing to pay more for same-day delivery of their retail orders.
+Many American consumers (41%) are willing to pay more for same-day delivery of their retail orders; 23% would pay more for delivery within 3 hours.

 • 80% of consumers expect retailers to offer same-day delivery; among them, 30% expect free same-day delivery.